lxp974/QSAR-model/README.md

-This repository contains a QSAR model of the human Dopamine D2 receptor (CHEMBL217).
+*This repo is a work in progress*

-https://www.mdpi.com/1422-0067/20/18/4555
+This repository contains a QSAR model of the human Dopamine D2 receptor (CHEMBL217). https://www.mdpi.com/1422-0067/20/18/4555